ianh/owl/doc/generated-parser.md

 };
 ```

 A return value of `owl_token_no_match` (or any value with the `length` field set to zero) indicates no match.
-Otherwise, the `length` field indicates how long the match is, and `type` indicates which type of token it is (`OWL_TOKEN_...`).
+Otherwise, the `length` field indicates how long the match is, and `type` indicates which type of token it is.
+Each user-defined token type (like `.token digit`) corresponds to a value in the `owl_token_type` enum (like `OWL_TOKEN_DIGIT`).

-If there's a conflict between a user-defined token and a keyword, the longest match will be chosen, with ties going to the keyword.
+If there's a conflict between a user-defined token match and another token match, the longest match will be chosen, with ties going to keywords first, then user-defined token types, then other token types (like `identifier` and so on).

 User-defined tokens can be unpacked into `parsed_...` structs just like rules and built-in tokens.